mamunsabuj/Software-Engineer-Interview-Questions/README.md

 ### Q. How to manage big database?
 ### Q. Write a query in mysql to get first/second/third  score of the students
 ### Q. What is flex in css ?
-### Q. Difference amount Block, Inline and Inline Block css
+### Q. Difference among Block, Inline and Inline Block css
 ### Q. What is interface in OOP and Why Use it?
 ### Q. Multiple Interface
 ### Q. What is normalization?